HackerspaceMumbai/greelog/README.md

-Greelog is a green web blogging/networking platform.
+Greelog blogging/networking platform for environmentalists.

 It is currently being worked on.

-The web application is currently live @ http://greelog.pythonanywhere.com